-The chapbook contest is a collaborative effort between The Frost Place, a nonprofit center for poetry and the arts at Robert Frost’s former homestead in Franconia, NH and Bull City Press, publisher of Inch magazine and fine poetry books.
+The Frost Place, a nonprofit center for poetry and the arts at Robert Frost’s old homestead in Franconia, NH, in partnership with Bull City Press, invites submissions to The Fourth Annual Frost Place Chapbook Competition Sponsored by Bull City Press.

-The 2014 The Frost Place Chapbook Contest sponsored by Bull City Press is open to any poet writing in English.
-Simultaneous submissions are permissible, but entrants are asked to notify the contest administrators through the contest website immediately if a manuscript becomes committed elsewhere.
+The Frost Place Chapbook Competition Sponsored by Bull City Press is open to any poet writing in English.
+Simultaneous submissions are permissible, but entrants are asked to notify the competition administrators through the competition website immediately if a manuscript becomes committed elsewhere.

-Please do not submit to this contest if you are close enough to the final judge, Jennifer Grotz, that her integrity, or the integrity of Bull City Press and The Frost Place, would be called into question should you be selected as the winner.
+Please do not submit to this competition if you are close enough to the final judge, Afaa Michael Weaver, that his integrity, or the integrity of Bull City Press and The Frost Place, would be called into question should you be selected as the winner.
 You may query us if you have questions regarding this matter.
-Please query by email to firstname.lastname@example.org.
+Please query by email to email@example.com.

 SUBMITTING YOUR MANUSCRIPT